pwmarcz/fpga-tutorial/verilog/README.md

 ### In Verilog

 Now, implement the same (half-adder, adder, and 4-bit adder) in `adder.v`, using Verilog.

-You can run the program and print values to test it.
+You can run the test-bench (`adder_tb.v`) and print values to test the adder.

 Later, check that you can do the same using an arithmetic expression: `assign s = x + y`.